 In fact, in a survey of over 4,000 Amazon sellers, Jungle Scout discovered that sellers who started with less cash found success in the long run.

-- 63% of sellers who started with $500 or less have been selling for three years or longer
+- 17% of sellers started selling on Amazon with $500 or less

 Sellers who started small have a lot to say about what they’ve accomplished thanks to their success on Amazon.
 So far, they’ve achieved: